 What is the Treatment for Swimmer’s Ear?

 Antibiotic ear drops are usually the first course of swimmer’s ear treatment ordered by the doctor.
 Make sure your ears are clear and that you are allowing the drops to fully saturate.
-The best way to administer a dose is to lie on your side and have someone put the drops in for you, then remain that way for a few minutes.
+Again, the best way to administer a dose is to lie on your side and have someone put the drops in for you, then remain that way for a few minutes.
 If ear drops alone do not clear up swimmer’s ear, then an oral antibiotic and/or steroid drops may be added.

 How Can You Prevent Swimmer’s Ear?